 Manual coffee grinder

-Manual coffee grinders are always equipped with a burr grinder.
-The biggest difference between all the manual coffee grinders is the amount of coffee it can store in its top compartment and in the container below to catch the ground coffee.
+The biggest difference between all the manual coffee grinders is the amount of coffee they can store in their top compartments and in the containers below to catch the ground coffee.

 Then there is the speed at which the coffee beans get ground.
 Most of the time, you can grind a cup’s worth of coffee beans in under 60 seconds.
 But this all depends on how fast you want to grind.